xiix0/scam/README.md

-You will pass away very quickly.
+You will give someone a piece of your mind, which you can ill afford.